 4. Life Insurance

-When you’re in your twenties and thirties, it’s easy to convince yourself that life insurance is an unnecessary expense, but if you have loved ones who depend on you and your income, then basic LI coverage can be worth purchasing at any age.
+When you’re in your twenties, it might be easy to convince yourself that life insurance is an unnecessary expense, but if you have loved ones who depend on you, your business, and your income, then life insurance coverage is worth purchasing at any age.

 5. Renter’s Insurance